 - At Autumn Budget 2025, the government announced the business rates multipliers that will be applicable for the April 2026 rating list following the recent revaluation.

-- From 1 April 2026, permanently lower business rates will apply to retail, hospitality, and leisure properties with rateable values below £500,000, while most properties with rateable values of £500,000 and above will face increased business rates.
+- From 1 April 2026, permanently lower business rates multipliers will apply to retail, hospitality, and leisure (RHL) properties with rateable values below £500,000.
+While multipliers are lower, the effect of the 2026 revaluation and the removal of the RHL discount will still leave many facing increased bills.

 - To support ratepayers facing large bill increases at the revaluation, the government is introducing a re-designed Transitional Relief scheme - a package of support worth over £4.3 billion to be provided over the next three years.

-- Timing: the above call for evidence closes on 18 February 2026.
-The new business rates multipliers and rateable values are applicable from 1 April 2026.
+- Timing: the new business rates multipliers and rateable values are applicable from 1 April 2026.

 Resources (click to open)